Female Mountain Biker on Forest Trail

 Type: 48% Singletrack, 31% Paved, 21% Dirt Road

 The Oregon Timber Trail is an iconic 670-mile backcountry mountain bike route stretching from Oregon’s border with California to the Columbia River Gorge.
 Although this segment of the Timber Trail (Olallie Lake to Parkdale) is considered a challenging route with over 8,500’ of climbing, the Mt.
-Hood Territory section o ers little to no climbing and excellent views of Mt.
+Hood Territory section offers little to no climbing and excellent views of Mt.
 Hood from Timothy Lake.
 Head north on the old Oregon Skyline Trail, a predecessor of the Pacific Crest Trail established in 1968.
 Once you loop around Timothy Lake, be aware that you’ll join the PCT for a short section so please walk your bikes as riding is not allowed on this quick stretch of trail.

 Timberline Bike Park